-It is my prayer that you will feel God's presence with the summer sun.
+It is my prayer that you will feel God's presence.
 Let your creativity flow whether you're spending time at the pool, sleeping in, or doing the same thing you always do!

 1. Be a follower.